 Exploring Long Beach

 On first impressions, Long Beach wasn’t much to look at.
-There didn’t seem to be a town centre as such, just a strip of basic restaurants, mini marts etc along a busy highway.
-I was disappointed but I was yet to see the beach.
+There didn’t seem to be a town center as such, just a strip of basic restaurants, mini marts, etc along a busy highway.
+It felt disjointed.

-There were a handful of rustic restaurants and bars, travel agents, cheap accommodations and even funky boutiques along the dirt road heading towards the beach.
+But over the next couple of days, I explored more and ended up really enjoying my time at Long Beach.
+There are a handful of rustic restaurants and bars, travel agents, cheap accommodations, and even funky boutiques along the dirt road heading toward the beach.

 Visiting the Rescue Animals at Lanta Animal Welfare

-A friend from Coconut Hut and I hired a scooter and we visited Lanta Animal Welfare at the southern end of Long beach.
-Lanta Animal Welfare is an organisation that was started to “relieve the suffering and pain of the animals on the island through sterilisation and care”.
+One of the highlights of my one week on Koh Lanta was visiting Lanta Animal Welfare at the southern end of Long Beach.
+Lanta Animal Welfare is an organization that was started to “relieve the suffering and pain of the animals on the island through sterilization and care”.

-There were kitties everywhere when we pulled up, some in good health and others, not so much.
+There were kitties everywhere when I pulled up, some in good health and others, not so much.
 I spent a good hour just making my rounds with them, giving them lots of love.

 Celebrating Loy Krathong at Lanta Old Town

-Loy Krathong is an important Thai festival held on the night of the twelfth lunar moon, which is usually in November, and it fell during my time on Koh Lanta.
+Loy Krathong is an important Thai festival held on the night of the twelfth lunar moon, which is usually in November, and it fell during my time at Koh Lanta.

-On Koh Lanta, celebrations for Loy Krathong were being held in Lanta Old Town so a few of us staying at Coconut Home arranged a taxi to drop us off and pick us up so we could be a part of this traditional festival.
+On Koh Lanta, celebrations for Loy Krathong were being held in Lanta Old Town so a few of us arranged a taxi to drop us off and pick us up so we could be a part of this traditional festival.

 The buildings were quite beautiful and like nothing I have seen before.
 There was a parade down the main street to the festival grounds near the wharf.
 I loved the elaborate costumes and traditional music.

-We spent time browsing the souvenir shops then had a drink as the sun was setting at a roof-top bar overlooking the harbour.
+We spent time browsing the souvenir shops and then had a drink as the sun was setting at a rooftop bar overlooking the harbor.
 Then it was time to check out the festival.